brenthompson2/brenthompson2.github.io/_posts/2017-09-07-Integrating-Slack-In-Angular-2.markdown

 permalink: /Integrating-Slack
 categories: Web-Design
 excerpt: Follow along as I describe how to send an Http post request in Angular 2 as is implemented in Ionic Hybrid Mobile App Development
-image: /assets/img/SlackLogo.png
+image: /assets/img/slackLogo.png
 imageAlt: Slack Logo
+image2: /assets/img/ionicLogo.png
+image2Alt: Ionic Logo
 ---

 For my recent internship at Awesome Inc I have been doing some hybrid mobile app development using the Ionic framework.
 The goal is to create a mobile app to constantly have running on an iPad that allows guests to the facility to check in.
 The app then sends a message to the appropriate person via ![Slack](https://slack.com) regarding the arrival of the guest.
 Now that I have the messaging feature officially integrated, I just have a little more work to do until an official demo version is ready for testing.

-I rattled my brain for a good 6 or so hours before I finally figured out a good solution.
+When I was attempting to send a message to Slack from my Ionic app I rattled my brain for a good 6 or so hours before I finally figured out a good solution.
 Every other link online gave a completely different way of doing it.
 In the end I followed official tutorials on http post requests and customized them to the slack channel I was trying to reach.
 One huge roadblock that definitely stopped me from being able to figure it out was that I was testing it using <code>ionic serve --lab -lc</code> which emulates both iOS and Android in the Web Browser.
 It wasn't until emulating it on my LGV20 phone that I realized I had working code all along.
 I just plugged in the device, enabled debugging on the phone, and did <code>ionic cordova run android</code>.

 Without any further delay, lets dive into the theory...